Experienced RV Travelers Use Harvest Hosts

 Florida Harvest Hosts

-Whether you’re headed to one of Florida’s main cities or passing through a small town, Harvest Host locations have got your back.
-Reviewers have called Mr. Chris’ Magical Musical Coffee Depot one of the coolest spots in the sunshine state.
-It’s a great spot to grab a morning pick-me-up before heading back on the road.
+Reviewers have called Mr. Chris’ Magical Musical Coffee Depot one of the most incredible spots in the Sunshine State.
+It’s a great spot to grab a morning pick-me-up before returning to the road.

 The local restaurant has plenty of parking space and land for adventuring outside the RV.
-You’ll love the indoor and outdoor bar, chill hangout areas, and friendly locals at this boondocking in Florida spot.
-Not to mention, they sell local honey, and we hear it’s delish.
+At this boondocking spot in Florida, you’ll love the indoor and outdoor bar, chill hangout areas, and friendly locals.
+They also sell local honey, and we hear it’s delicious.

 -